 - Raw Revenue: One frustration I had is how Mint was recording money that’s automatically deposited into my account from website sales.
 (I know that may sound like the mother of all humble brags.
 I almost left this hack out because of it.)
 But it took me a while to get to the bottom of this challenge, so I included it for the sake of others who might have a similar challenge.
-For me, because I have my business account linked, these deposits are automatically tagged as Income.
+For me, because I have my business account managed by two of the best Fractional CFOs I hired linked to it, these deposits are automatically tagged as Income.
 But it’s not really income until I move it from my biz to my personal account.
 That’s when I pay taxes on it and use it for expenses I’m tracking.
 And, by default, Mint doesn’t count transfers between your accounts against any of your budgets because it doesn’t view them as either income or expenses.
 But that’s the opposite of what I needed.
 I needed the deposits into my business account to be hidden and the transfers to count as income.
 I wish I could set categories to hidden and even set rules to auto classify some merchants into these categories set to hidden, but you can’t do that.
 So I created this tag to apply to sales revenue and then apply it to each of these deposits.
 Mint is pretty good at detecting categories, but its algorithm still hasn’t reclassified deposits from Bofa Merch Svcs … sigh.

 - Business Account: This is how I tag straight-up business expenses, like the ones I listed earlier that I don’t want to track in my budget.
 Ironically, I read several places that you could sign up for a paid business account, but I couldn’t find out how to throw this money at Mint anywhere.
 Conversion optimization fail.